nikhil-pandey-digital/nikhil-pandey-digital/README.md

 - 📫 How to reach me **thenikhilpandey11@gmail.com**

-- ⚡ Fun fact **I ask a lot of questions, due to which people thinks I am interviewing them😅**
+- ⚡ Fun fact **I ask a lot of questions, due to which people think I am interviewing them😅**

 <h3 align="left">Connect with me:</h3>
 <p align="left">